Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Introduction

 In light of the constrained capabilities of NISQ devices, variational quantum algorithms (VQAs) \cite{Cerezo2021, Peruzzo2014, Kandala2017, McClean2016, Bharti2022} have garnered considerable traction over the past decade.
 VQAs are hybrid quantum-classical algorithms designed to utilize a quantum device to approximately construct the solution to a problem through a parameterized quantum circuit (PQC), the parameters of which are optimized using a classical computer.
 The parameterized quantum circuit (PQC) generates a quantum state, and the expectation value of an observable related to the problem is evaluated, serving as the cost function for the classical optimizer, whose minimum/maximum value represents the solution to the problem at hand.
 VQAs exhibit a broad range of applications that are ever-expanding and span areas such as quantum chemistry \cite{Peruzzo2014, Kandala2017, OMalley2016, Hempel2018, Ganzhorn2019, Quantum2020} for material and drug discovery, addressing combinatorial optimization problems \cite{Farhi2014, Pagano2020, Tan2021, Zhu2022} in logistics and finance, and handling various machine learning tasks \cite{Benedetti2019, Zhu2019, Tangpanitanon2020}.

-Recently, the domain of VQAs has been further expanded to encompass applications in computational fluid dynamics (CFD) and other nonlinear physics areas \cite{Lubasch2020}.
-These advancements have led to the development of Variational Quantum Computational Fluid Dynamics (VQCFD) algorithms \cite{Jaksch2023}, which pave the way for solving complex nonlinear problems using quantum devices.
-In addition to other building blocks of the VQAs, VQCFD algorithm has an additional component, the quantum nonlinear processing unit (QNPU), which accepts multiple trial states (which could be identical or otherwise) to evaluate a nonlinear cost function.
-A generic schematic of the VQCFD algorithm is illustrated in Fig. \ref{Fig:Algorithm}, highlighting its structure and operational flow.
-The VQCFD algorithm offers exponentially large Hilbert space for the encoding of the fluid configurations and a considerable speed-up may transpire during the phases of evaluation of the fluid properties, such as its dynamics, which are governed by nonlinear equations \cite{Jaksch2023}.
+Recently, the domain of VQAs has been further expanded to encompass applications in computational fluid dynamics (CFD) \cite{Jaksch2023} and other nonlinear physics areas \cite{Lubasch2020, Sarma2024}, which paves the way for solving complex nonlinear problems using quantum devices.
+A generic schematic, shown in Fig. \ref{Fig:Algorithm}, highlights the structure and operational flow of the variational algorithm for nonlinear problems.
+In addition to the conventional building blocks of VQAs, such as initial state encoding, parameterized quantum ansatz, and classical optimization, VQAs for nonlinear problems have an additional component: the quantum nonlinear processing unit (QNPU), which accepts multiple trial states (which may be identical or otherwise) to evaluate a nonlinear cost function, as depicted in Fig. \ref{Fig:Algorithm}.
+It is important to note that while Refs. \cite{Lubasch2020, Jaksch2023} introduce the variational quantum algorithm to study ground state problems and time evolution of nonlinear systems on quantum devices, these works do not demonstrate the practical implementation of such algorithms, either on simulators or quantum hardware.
+In this study, we address this gap by conducting a comprehensive analysis of the variational approach to nonlinear problems, both in the presence and absence of hardware noise, and by implementing the algorithm on quantum devices.